malinlarsson/courses/annotation/2017/practical_session/TrainingAbInitionpredictor.md

 *randomSplit.pl gff2genbank/codingGeneFeatures.nr.gbk 100*

-- What happenned? how can you solve it? what might be the consequences of it?
+- What happened? how can you solve it? what might be the consequences of it?

 ## Train Augustus